 And what is particularly disturbing is the complete lack of scholarly expertise in the way the leaders of JW have treated the Greek word porneia (“sexual immorality”) and other Greek words such as aselgeia (“unrestrained lust”) and akatharsia (“uncleanness”).
 The lack of scholarly expertise has been particularly startling in the 21st century.

 The introduction of porneia-inside-marriage in 1974 was a grave error that caused enormous problems for many families.
 This view was reversed in 1978 in a balanced article, and it was shown that marital intimacies fell outside of the purview of the elders and even the GB, and were only for the married couples to decide.

 In 1983, however, there was a partial reversal of the reversal of 1978.
 Now marital intimacies were again the responsibility of the GB and the elders to decide.
 For example, oral and anal sex inside marriage was not porneia, but persons could still be disfellowshipped for doing that.

 The word porneia is not a specific but a generic word meaning “sexual immorality.”
-In the Christian Greek Scriptures, it has three references, 1) marital unfaithfulness, 2) sexual relations between unmarried persons, and 3) homosexuality.
+The Christian Greek Scriptures has three references, 1) sexual intercourse between a married person and one to whom he or she is not married, 2) sexual intercourse between unmarried persons, and 3) sexual intercourse between homosexuals.